erinvdoyle/tarot/README.md

   <img src="assets/documentation/font2.png" height="50px"/>
   </p>

-- The font "Libre Baskerville" was chosen for legibility and contrast so that all pertinent information could be read easily by all visitors
+- The font "Libre Baskerville" was chosen for readability and contrast so that all pertinent information could be read easily by all visitors

 # Features

+I have aimed to give this site a simple, intuitive interface.
+Ease of navigation allows the visitor to engage with their game of choice without delay.

+Examples of this site's interactive features include sound toggle buttons, sound effects and animations for correct and incorrect answers, sound effects and animations througout the tarot draw, and the option to exit out of whichever game is being played.

 ## Favicon

 ![alt text](assets/documentation/favicon.png)

+- The favicon features a pair of ace cards to indicate the content matter

 ## Header